FortAwesome/Security-Docs-and-Attestation/NDAA_Sec_889_Attestation.md

 Provisions are reproduced below for convenience.

-Evidence of review stored interally in [sec repo](https://github.com/FortAwesome/sec/blob/main/docs/ndaa_889_review.md).
+Evidence of review stored internally in [sec repo](https://github.com/FortAwesome/sec/blob/main/docs/ndaa_889_review.md).

 I certify that misleading or inaccurate information represents violation of False Claims Act and may result in immediate cancellation or termination of current or future contracts with the U.S. Government.